 Barbie’s empathy was heartfelt.
 And so, people responded.

-Empathy in writing
+Empathy in business writing through storytelling

 As writers, copywriters, copyeditors and content marketers, it’s our job to communicate information in an effective way.
 One of the most effective ways is through storytelling, which can help to form strong bonds and connections among people because it gives us a glimpse into the lives of others.
 In other words, it helps us to understand the feelings (wants/needs) of another person.
 Sounds a lot like empathy, doesn’t it?